 Getting Started With ET:

-ET requirements are typically given in inches of water (including rainfall).
-Click here to view ET amounts and watering recommendations for College Station.
+Watering requirements are typically given in inches of water.
+Click here to view watering recommendations for College Station.
 But how many inches of water does your sprinkler put out in a given time period?
 Use this simple formula below to determine how much water your sprinkler applies in a given time period:

 - Set 3 to 5 empty shallow flat-bottomed cans at different distances from the sprinkler, with the last can near the edge of sprinkler coverage.